Fenchel Duality and a Separation Theorem on Hadamard Manifolds: Introduction

 In this paper we introduce a competing definition of a Fenchel conjugate on Hadamard manifolds.
 Our new definition differs from the one in \cite{BergmannHerzogSilvaLouzeiroTenbrinckVidalNunez:2021:1} in two important ways.
-First, the conjugate of a function $F \colon \cM \to \R$ is defined on the entire cotangent bundle, not just on the cotangent space at a particular base point.
+First, the conjugate of a function $F \colon \cM \to \eR$ is defined on the entire cotangent bundle, not just on the cotangent space at a particular base point.
 Second, we do not pull $F$ back to the tangent space.
 We also define the Fenchel biconjugate, which is---similar as in the competing approaches---again a function defined on the manifold.

 Our new concept of duality possesses similar properties as those proved for the $m$-Fenchel conjugate in \cite{BergmannHerzogSilvaLouzeiroTenbrinckVidalNunez:2021:1}.
 These include, in particular, the characterization of the subdifferential in terms of the Fenchel conjugate as well as the biconjucation theorem, also known as Fenchel--Moreau Theorem.
 The main difference is that these results hold under more natural assumptions, notably geodesic convexity of the function under consideration, rather than the convexity of its pull-back to the tangent space.
+We thus envision our work to give new insight into potentially new algorithmic concepts for geodesically convex optimization problems on Riemannian manifolds, which have numerous recent applications, \eg, in signal and image processing \cite{FletcherJoshi:2007:1,BergmannFitschenPerschSteidl:2018:1,BergmannGousenbourger:2018:1} and statistics and machine learning \cite{JourneeBachAbsilSepulchre:2010:1,Wiesel:2012:1,Vandereycken:2013:1,HosseiniSra:2015:1,AllenZhuGargLiOliveiraWigderson:2018:1,GoyalShetty:2019:1}.

 We would like to emphasize that our definition of Fenchel conjugate provides a broader understanding of the concept even for functions~$f$ defined on a vector space~$V$.
-While clasically, the conjugate $f^*$ is a function defined on $V^*$, we obtain here a conjugate $f^*$ defined on the cotangent bundle~$V \times V^*$, for which $f^*(0,\cdot)$ agrees with the classical definition.
+While classically, the conjugate $f^*$ is a function defined on $V^*$, we obtain here a conjugate $f^*$ defined on the cotangent bundle~$V \times V^*$, for which $f^*(0,\cdot)$ agrees with the classical definition and any section $f^*(x,\cdot)$ determines all other sections $f^*(y,\cdot)$; see \cref{rem:eucli.case}.
+In fact, it was one of the main conceptual difficulties to recognize that in the case of manifolds, the conjugate function should contain information not only from a single space of cotangent directions but rather from all cotangent spaces in order to recover the Biconjugation \cref{theo:main} under the same, natural assumptions as in the case of vector spaces.

 An additional result in this paper is a theorem regarding the separation of convex sets on Hadamard manifolds by geodesic hyperplanes in the cotangent bundle.
 This generalizes a well known separation theorem from vector spaces to Hadamard spaces.